This summer say “yes” to potato salad. By making a few simple ingredient swaps you can enjoy this all-American side dish all season long!

 - Add the onion and chopped pickles to the bowl.

 - Remove the cooled potatoes from the pot of water.
-With a paring knife, remove the potato peels (they will come off easily).
+Do not peel the potatoes, the skin provides extra nutrients.
 Cut the potatoes into small cubes and add to the other ingredients in the mixing bowl.
 With a wooden spoon, gently toss the salad ingredients to mix.
 Add the dressing mixture and gently toss again to coat all ingredients well.

 Certified by the American Heart Association